 - No one else can claim you as a dependent on their tax return.

-- You’re between the ages of 18 and 65 and not enrolled in or eligible for Medicare (Part A and Part B) or Medicaid.
+- You’re 18 or older and not enrolled in Medicare (Part A and Part B) or Medicaid.

 What is an HSA-eligible High Deductible Health Plan (HDHP)?

 The IRS determines health plan eligibility on an annual basis.
 They adjust minimum deductibles and maximum out-of-pocket costs year-to-year for inflation.
 The following are the HDHP qualifying parameters for 2020 and 2021.

 - The HDHP must have an annual minimum deductible of $1,400 for individuals.
 And $2,800 for families.

 - In 2020, the annual in-network out-of-pocket maximum can’t be more than $6,900 for individuals.
 And $13,800 for families.